Guest Author FAQ

 Guest and Junior Authors are only able to edit posts they create.
 Also, Guest and Junior Authors are only able to manage the comments on the posts they author.

 Posts can be sent to the Post by Email address for each blog that you guest author.
-You can obtain the email address by going to the Blogs menu and clicking through the name of the blog to the blog's overview page.
+To find your unique secret email address, go to the blog's Dashboard, and click the Get your secret email address link in the right column.

 The username and password to view a blog is different from the sign in information you use to access your Typepad account.
 You will need to contact the Owner of the blog to request the username and password to view the blog.